 Stay foundation Stuttgart

-The difficulty is that these local founders are not taken seriously enough, are not promoted, and are supported in the right way by development aid organisations.
+The difficulty is that these local founders are not taken seriously enough, are not promoted, and are not supported in the right way by development aid organisations.

-This is how the concept of the „Stay Alliance“, an umbrella organisation of NGOs, came into being.
-In 2012 Wolf began to implement the Stay Alliance in Uganda.
-He linked his contacts with Ugandan NGOs to a network.
+Who could have more impact than a local social enterprise?
+Dozens of them!
+This is how the concept of the Stay Alliance, an umbrella organisation of NGOs (Non-Governmental Organisations), came into being.
+In 2012 Benjamin began to implement the Stay Alliance in Uganda.
+He linked his contacts with Ugandan NGOs into a network.
 It started with three social entrepreneurs, to whom Stay mainly awarded scholarships for the training of auxiliary nurses and teachers.
 All scholarship holders successfully completed their education in 2015 and 2016 and now share their newly acquired knowledge with their colleagues, giving lessons and treating patients.

-The stay strategy for social franchising
+The Stay strategy for social franchising

 Today, they develop poverty reduction programmes.
 Here, the best and most effective ideas of individual social entrepreneurs are optimised.
 Subsequently, all 80 Stay Alliance social entrepreneurs can use the ideas free of charge – as a kind of „social franchise system“.
 Each of these programmes aims at financial independence.

 What does the Stay Foundation do once the social enterprises have found each other?
 In the truest sense of the word, we provide development-aid.
 These local social enterprises, standing alone, often lack the financial support to exploit their development potential.
 But if funds are provided by industrial nations, and these funds are used for the expansion of existing social enterprises, it results in development-aid on an equal footing.